Eiriksmal/lawler-dot-io-template/content/2024/the-duty-to-data-portability.md

 Despite efforts by Big Tech to dominate the whole of online activity, there remains a notable separation among their respective datasets: Google has your intents, Facebook your messages and Amazon your items, which are all partial apsects of you.
 While third-party data processors such as Nielsen and LiveRamp do have access to a wider window into our lives (like household composition and income level), no single entity possesses both a wide and deep view of all the data, except for the individual user themselves.

+yet it's unrealistic for us to hope that all this process

 Personal privacy is of course fundamental.
 While the ideal state might be the aforementioned blockchain-like society, where perfect information is available, we must consider the realities of our human psychology.
 The chilling effect occurs when individuals hesitate to search for information or express opinions online due to fear of future repercussions.
-This not only compromises personal freedom but also hinders creativity, innovation, and the free flow of ideas, which are crucial for a thriving and progressive society.
+This not only compromises personal freedom but also hinders creativity, innovation, and the free flow of ideas, which are crucial for a thriving and progressive society. -> this is arguably a bigger problem than surveillance in a lwful society

 Yet there's a tradeoff as described by the concept of differential privacy, which ironically enough was first applied by the U.S. Census Bureau.
 In order for data to be useful and draw predictions from it, we need it in aggregate (also equivalence of aggregation with NNs): [explain quickly] research has shown that there are many ways to produce very accurate statistics from the database while still ensuring high levels of privacy.[1]

 ![Differential privacy utility curve](images/differential-privacy-utility.png)

-How do we trust the government to use these demonstrably private alogs and not surveillance?
+as for advertising, the problem is not whether targeting is accurate, but whether a single actor can skew the market -> code integrity

 confidentiality ... (commercial cloud oct '22) (quickly gloss over sev-snp, hardware collusion and cloud provider corruption)